Film: Down And Out In Beverly Hills

 - Driven to Suicide: In the beginning of the film, Jerry tries to drown himself in the Whitemans' pool.

-- The Eighties: Not as obvious as most films of the era, though Max's andro get-up just screams "80's glam rock".
+- The Eighties: Not as obvious as most films of the era, though Max's andro get-up just screams "80's glam rock", and Barbara is rocking the '80s Hair.

 - Ethnic Menial Labor: The Whitemans have a Latina maid named Carmen.
 Dave has been carrying on an affair with her for several years.